mawds/r-programming-intro/_episodes/01-recap.md

 - "How do I handle missing data?"
 - "How can I manipulate and create new variables in a data set?"
 - "How do I calculate summary statistics?
 FIXME - not yet covered"
+- "How do I use pipes to build analysis pipelines?
+FIXME - not yet covered"
 - "How can I plot my data?"
 - "How do I handle date data?"
 objectives: